 Will My Child Become Violent Training In Karate?
 No, your child's self confidence and self-esteem will improve, reducing the likelihood of your child fighting or using violence as a way to assert himself/herself.
 We teach children to use their words rather than their fists and to use violence as a last resort.

 Can I Try a Class Before Joining?
 You can try two classes for free.
+Contact us for details.
 Feel free to come observe us train before trying if you prefer.